Tsunami014/Phoenix-Engine/how this all works anyways.md

     clear = lambda: os.system('cls' if os.name == 'nt' else 'clear')
     clear()

 This is whether to include debug mode or not.
-Its default is true, but it gets set to false in files like main.py.
-TODO: actiually set it to false in main.py
+Its default is true, but it gets set to false in files like main.py where you play the game, not debug it.

     debug = True